al3ssandrocaruso/Enhanced-Abstractive-Chat-Summarization/README.md

 In order to include our extensions please add the following parameters (singularly or as in supported combinations below):

 - emoji_m0 : If True emojis in the dataset are replaced with their static representation.
-- emoji_m1 : If True it replaces emojis in the dataset with custom token containing their most similar words based on a W2V model which was trained on a twitter dataset and finetuned on samsum dataset.
+- emoji_m1 : If True it replaces emojis in the dataset with custom tokens containing their most similar words based on a W2V model which was trained on a twitter dataset and finetuned on Samsum dataset.
 - keyword : If True KeyBert is used to build and add to the dataset new custom tokens containing the keywords it is capable to retrieve from each utterance.
-- slang : If True slang expressions are mapped to their corresponding actual meaning.
+- slang : If True the model is trained on a dataset in which slang expressions are replaced with their corresponding actual meaning.

-The supported combinations of these parameters are: ```emoji_m1 + slang + keyword```, ```emoji_m1 + keyword```
+As for now, the supported combinations of these parameters are: ```emoji_m1 + slang + keyword```, ```emoji_m1 + keyword```

-*Note*: our implementations only work with samsum dataset.
+*Note*: our implementations only work with Samsum dataset.

 We suggest to use different values for the ```--finetune_weight_path``` and ```--best_finetune_weight_path``` parameters on different runs to then be able to infer using all the models you trained by using the differently-named checkpoints (to be given as ```--model_checkpoint``` parameter to inference.py)